 What are some of your professional achievements?

 I have a portfolio of more than 30 published novels and stories, which have been awarded numerous prizes, including the Brandenburgische Literaturpreis and the Goldene Leslie from the State of Rhineland-Palatinate.
-I’m currently working on a series of crime novels for Aufbau Verlag, which is slated to have six volumes.
+Most recently, I wrote a three-volume crime series set in Berlin for Aufbau Verlag.

 At the same time, every semester I teach a 14 week ‘novel lab’, in which I accompany authors on their way to publication, and coach people one-on-one.